 |Fall||First week of July||August 1|

-Tuition bills are mailed and also available online via the Student Portal.
+Tuition bills are available online via the Student Portal, or mailed upon request.

 Financial Aid Deadlines

 Check or Money Order

 Checks or money orders made in U.S. Dollars payable to “Pennsylvania Academy of the Fine Arts” are accepted by mail or in person.
 Postdated checks are not accepted.
 Checks returned by the bank as unpaid will accrue an additional returned check fee.